chrisichris/ybuilder/README.markdown

 ## Installation and Updates / Download

 Ybuilder's functinonality is contained in a single all-in one jar.
-You can either download that directly and copy it in each project or use the launcher.
+You can either download that directly and copy it in each project or use a special launcher jar.

 ### Pre-requisites